jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/1_Aero_Standards.typ

 )<tab_2>

 Furthermore, even if SAE AS 7373 @SAE_Gas were available, it would not necessarily account for external loads on high-pressure hydrogen tanks.
 In other words, it remains unclear whether these standards, once completed, will be applicable to structurally integrated high-pressure hydrogen tanks.
 While aerospace standards that could be of interest for #glspl("swith") certification or as initial references could indeed be found, simple arguments demonstrate why these standards offer insufficient security for official recognition.
-Firstly, it is uncertain whether these standards are applicable in the European context.
+Firstly, it is uncertain whether these standards are valid in the European context.
 Secondly, it is unclear whether they are valid for structurally integrated and externally loaded high-pressure hydrogen tanks.
 Given the special requirements of #glspl("swith"), which according to the current state cannot be comprehensively covered by a single standard, #glspl("swith") represent a very specialized area of research.